-What is Acupuncture?: Acupuncture is an invasive procedure where fine needles are used in the treatment of musculoskeletal pain.
 Acupuncture originated in traditional Chinese culture; however its ability to help relieve pain stimulated western interest.
-Western medical acupuncture uses the same needles and often the same acupuncture points as traditional Chinese acupuncture.
+Western medical acupuncture or dry needling uses the same needles and often the same acupuncture points as traditional Chinese acupuncture.
 The only difference is the theory underpinning the technique.

-Western acupuncture has been clinically proven to help improve many musculoskeletal conditions, so much so that it is recommended in the National Institute of Clinical Excellence (NICE) guidelines for lower back pain and endorsed by the World Health Organization (2003).
+Western acupuncture has been clinically proven to help improve many musculoskeletal conditions, so much so that it is recommended in the National Institute of Clinical Excellence (NICE) guidelines for lower back pain.
+“Consider offering a course of acupuncture needling comprising up to a maximum of 10 sessions over a period of up to 12 weeks.”
+(NICE 2009)

 Acupuncture is effective in the treatment of: